kaiserLemon/kaiserLemon/README.md

 - 👋 Hello, I am Andy Torres
 - 🎓 I'm currently in M2 Computer Science at Sorbonne University
 - 👀 Deeply interested in AI, Optimization, Operations Research, ML, RL
-- 🥼 My primary objective is to prepare for a thesis in these areas
+- 🥼 My primary objective is to prepare for a PHD in these areas
 - 💻 My P-ANDROIDE project can be found on my partner's GitHub : https://github.com/PaulTiberiu/RL-Gradient-Visualization-Tool

 ---